Burglars strike 3 times at site of deadly downtown Las Vegas fire

 Jaffe spoke during a civil hearing to determine how and when former residents can get access to their personal belongings left behind when they fled the smoke-filled building the night of Dec.
 21.

-Police opened a criminal investigation following the fire, which killed six people, left 13 injured and displaced dozens.
+Police opened a criminal investigation after the fire, which killed six people, left 13 injured and displaced dozens.
 Orozco, also known as Orozco-Garcia, did not appear in court.

 Last week, burglars got into the closed, fire-damaged Alpine, which was found to be laden with dangerous asbestos, by ripping away plywood sheets covering a first-floor window on the north side of the building, Jaffe told District Judge Rob Bare.

-Jaffe said since last week’s burglaries, the company has reinforced windows on the first floor with “two-by-fours” and hired a new security firm.
+Jaffe said since last week’s burglaries, the company has reinforced windows on the first floor with “two-by-fours” and hired a new security company.

 SWAT officers in protective hazard gear were sent to the Alpine on Friday to answer a burglary call, he said.
 The officers saw a suspect ready to jump out of a second-floor window, and when the suspect saw the officers, that person went back inside.
 SWAT officers then entered the building and arrested two people.